 The estimated number of people living with HIV decreased to 334,340 from 354,927 (5.80%) between 2022 and 2023.
-However, it increased slightly to 334,721 in 2024.
+It increased slightly to 334,721 in 2024.
 In the year under assessment, 227,593 persons infected with HIV knew their status; 156,821 were on treatment; and 93,092 had their viral load suppressed.
 The percentage of HIV positive individuals who were on treatment and had their viral load suppressed increased from 89 percent to 90 percent (1 percentage points difference).
 Similarly, those who knew their status decreased to 68 percent from 65 percent (3 percentage points difference) between 2023 and 2024.
 Likewise, those who received sustained treatment stagnated around 69 percent.

-The decline in number on treatment and having viral suppressed between 2021 and 2024 is attributed to inadequate number of screening (or testing).
+The decline in the number of treatment and having viral load suppressed between 2021 and 2024, is attributed to inadequate number of screening (or testing).
 The integrated laboratory and sample transport is not fully operational to support viral load and Early Infant Diagnosis services.
 The results suggest that more efforts including scaling up screening and purchasing adequate number of reliable reagents and equipment are needed to speed up progress towards the attainment of 95-95-95 target by 2025.
-Figure 2.2.2.15 shows PLHIV by knowledge status, treatment, and viral load suppression, 2020-2024.
+Figure 2.2.2.15 shows PLHIV by knowledge status, treatment, and viral load suppression from 2020 to 2024.

-Figure 2.2.2 15 PLHIV by knowledge status, treatment, and viral load suppression, 2020-2024
+Figure 2.2.2.15: PLHIV by Knowledge Status, Treatment, and Viral Load Suppression, 2020-2024